 When detected early enough, heroin overdose can be treated.
 Heroin abuse for any extent of time carries serious health risks.
 Getting immediate help is paramount in saving the individual.
 The first step is to get the abuser to the emergency room as soon as possible.

-It is sometimes difficult for medical personnel to pinpoint the exact drug with which heroin has been laced.
-Other common drugs which are mixed with heroin include cocaine, MDMA and methamphetamine.
+It is sometimes complicated for medical personnel to pinpoint the exact drug with which heroin has been laced.
+Other common drugs which are mixed with heroin include cocaine, MDMA, and methamphetamine.

 Naloxone works quickly by attaching to opioid receptors in the brain, thus cutting off the damaging effects of heroin.
 Individuals who have been given naloxone need to be placed under constant surveillance for the next two hours to ensure that their breathing does not slow down or stop altogether.